PLEASE NOTE OUR NEW NAME AND NEW PHONE NUMBER:

 *People with HIGH BLOOD PRESSURE: if your BP is under control small amounts of oils may be used.
-Otherwise, avoid peppermint, rosemary, basil, sage, and thyme.
+Otherwise, avoid eucalyptus, peppermint, rosemary, basil, sage, and thyme.

 *People taking BLOOD THINNERS or have CLOTTING ISSUES: should NEVER use wintergreen.

-* If a contact reaction occurs, apply any vegetable oil to dilute the essential oil.
-Keep away from eyes and mucus membranes, flush with water if this occurs.
+* If a contact reaction occurs, apply any available carrier oil to dilute the essential oil (water wont dilute them).
+Keep away from eyes and mucus membranes; flush with water if this occurs.

 *Please consult physician before using essential oils.
 Always keep your physician informed of oils you are using as some medicines may be contraindicated.
-Never ingest essential oils.
+Never ingest therapeutic essential oils.

 *Don't use undiluted oils on your skin.
 Skin patch test oils before using: Dilute a couple of drops to one ounce of carrier oil; apply a small portion to the skin on your inner arm, wait 24 hours to see if reaction occurs.
 Do not use if redness or irritation occurs.
 Add more carrier oil to area to dilute for relief.

 *Keep oils tightly closed and in cool dark place.
 Heat causes oils to lose their therapeutic properties.
-Keep out of the reach of children.
+Keep out of reach of children.
 Body products have a shelf life of one year.
 The pampering oil blends should last years!

 *Never hesitate to call with any questions or concerns you may have.
-I am here to help!
+I am here to help.